-Many stakeholders express support for having the guidelines in place by summer and the flexibility around consultation required as a result, although ENGIE notes that an abbreviated consultation process is unlikely to deliver an improvement in terms of understanding and transparency.
-95
+Many stakeholders expressed support for having the guidelines in place by summer and the flexibility around consultation required as a result, although ENGIE noted that an abbreviated consultation process is unlikely to deliver an improvement in terms of understanding and transparency.124

-A number of stakeholders note that they wish to see the probabilistic framework as a trial or that it should be demonstrated to be more effective than the current framework before it is entrenched into the NER.
-Energy Networks Australia suggests the prospect of a trial of existing and new LOR arrangements for this summer.
-96 Powerlink notes that it supports the AEMO proposal as an interim arrangement and as a part of a transition process.
-97
+A number of stakeholders noted that they wish to see the probabilistic framework as a trial or that it should be demonstrated to be more effective than the current framework before it is entrenched into the NER.
+Energy Networks Australia suggested the prospect of a trial of existing and new LOR arrangements for this summer.
+Powerlink noted that it supports the AEMO proposal as an interim arrangement and as a part of a transition process.
+126

-Stakeholders also want more detail on the methodology and content of the guidelines and have a number of questions as to how the new framework will work in practice.
-For example, AusNet Services want more information on how network constraints will be treated.
-Stanwell is concerned that there has been no consideration given to a changeover, including manage data compatibility for participants.
-In its supplementary submission to the consultation paper, the Australian Energy Council states that they would like to see more detail on AEMO's guidelines but note that it is
+Stakeholders also wanted more detail on the methodology and content of the guidelines and have a number of questions as to how the new framework will work in practice.
+For example, AusNet Services wanted more information on how network constraints will be treated.
+127 Stanwell was concerned that there has been no consideration given to a changeover, including manage data compatibility for participants.
+128 In its supplementary submission to the consultation paper, the Australian Energy Council stated that they would like to see more detail on AEMO's guidelines but note that it is unavailable to the public until the draft determination is published.
+129 It also considered, through its proposed drafting, that the initial guidelines should be subject to the rules consultation procedures and be in place by 31 October 2018.
+130